kodekloudhub/certified-kubernetes-administrator-course/apple-silicon/README.md

     }
     ```

-    Once you have deleted all your VMs, edit this file and remove all the blocks related to kubemaster and kubeworker.
+    Once you have deleted all your VMs, edit this file and remove all the blocks (including their surrounding `{ }`) related to kubemaster and kubeworker.
+In the above example you would delete everything you can see.
+Do this for all kubemsters and kubeworkers.

     ```
     sudo vi /var/db/dhcpd_leases